 SMU Law Review Forum welcomes article submissions from judges, professors, practitioners, and law clerks, but does not accept submissions from current law students.
 We publish on a rolling basis.

-All submissions should include (1) a resume or curriculum vitae for the author, (2) a brief abstract (under 250 words) on a separate page, and (3) a copy of the manuscript.
+All submissions should include (1) a resume or curriculum vitae for the author, (2) an abstract on a separate page, and (3) a copy of the manuscript.

-Due to the nature of the short-form articles the SMU Law Review Forum publishes, review of an article will take approximately one week.
+Due to the nature of the short-form articles the SMU Law Review Forum publishes, review of most submissions will occur within one week.

-Questions regarding submissions policies should be directed to our Online Executive Editor, Griffin Rubin, at firstname.lastname@example.org.
+Questions regarding submissions policies should be directed to our Online Executive Editor, Christopher Thomson, at firstname.lastname@example.org.